Scalable magnetic resonance fingerprinting: Incremental inference of high dimensional elliptical mixtures from large data volumes: High Dimensional Mixtures of Elliptical Distributions

 \section{High Dimensional Mixtures of Elliptical Distributions}

-Elliptical distributions represent a family of distributions that contains Gaussian distributions but also heavy-tailed distributions, such as the Student distributions, that are often used as a more robust alternative to the Gaussian family.
+Due to time constraints and computational complexity, data may be acquired with errors and at high noise levels.
+In such cases, using Gaussian models, which are known to be sensitive to outliers, is not recommended.
+Elliptical distributions represent a family of distributions that contains Gaussian distributions but also heavy-tailed distributions, such as the Student or Laplace distributions.
+Elliptical distributions allow more flexible modeling, with additional parameters and better fit to data than Gaussian distributions, see {\it e.g.} \citep{Lange1989,Lange1993,Neri2021,Kotz2001}.
+This additional flexibility is often referred to as robustness because the heavier tails make estimation less sensitive to outlying samples.
 In this paper, we consider a sub-class of elliptical distributions, which can be expressed as infinite mixtures of Gaussian distributions.